 The opportunity to relax in the middle of fresh greenery on a bench decorated with ceramic shards is always a pleasure.
 But even more awaits you in the original Park Güell on the slopes of Mount Turó del Carmel.
 The colorful oasis of calm is a real feast for the eyes thanks to the undulating shapes and glass mosaics – so typical of Gaudí’s style.
 The main entrance is occupied by a staircase leading to the Hall of a Hundred Columns.
 It resembles a large cave with stalagmites.
 In the park you will also find the house where Gaudí lived and where today the museum is located.

 Casa Milà – a gem of Barcelona architecture

 Casa Milà (or La Pedrera) is a unique building belonging to the UNESCO cultural heritage, built by Antoni Gaudí in his unusual style.
 It is his very last commissioned building before he embarks on the crowning work of his career, the magnificent Sagrada Família.
 Casa Milà dates back to 1905 and can be found on Passeig de Gràcia.
 Quite rightly, it is one of the most important buildings of the 20th century!
-And needless to say, it’s a real must-see in Barcelona!
+And needless to say, it’s a real must-see in Barcelona, Spain!